Cornea Transplant Surgery in Nagercoil | What, Risks, Success Rate, & Costs

 The surgery is done one eye at a time and lasts for around 2 hours.
 You will be provided with complete instructions about precautions after the surgery.
 This includes taking eye drops to prevent infection and swelling and medicines to suppress immunity and prevent chances of corneal rejection.

 The doctor may also recommend post-op procedures to correct astigmatism and other vision problems like nearsightedness and farsightedness.
 You may also have to wear glasses or contact lenses or undergo laser eye surgery.
+Whether you are looking for the best corneal transplant surgeon in Nagercoil, schedule an appointment at Calwin Hospitals.
+You can have online consultations with doctors and sort out your queries.

 How To Choose the Best Eye Hospital for Corneal Transplant Surgery?